kerns/craft-on-ddev/README.md

 composer create-project kerns/craft-on-ddev <YOUR PATH HERE> --no-install && cd <YOUR PATH HERE>
 ```

-Make sure that `<YOUR PATH HERE>` is the location of a **new** or **existing and empty** folder.
-Though not a requirement, it would be a good idea to make the name of this folder the same as your desired DDEV subdomain.
+Make sure that `<YOUR PATH HERE>` is the location of a **new** or **existing and empty** directory.

+Though not a requirement, it would be a good idea (and allow you to skip Step 2 and go straight to Step 3) if you named this directory according to your desired DDEV subdomain.
+For example, a directory named `my-website` will be automatically configured to use `https://my-website.ddev.site` in Step 3.

 ### II.
-Configure DDEV
+Configure DDEV (Optional)

-Run the following command from the root of the directory you just created:
+Youc can skip this step if you followed best pratice recommendation from the previous step and named your directory to match your desired DDEV subdomain.

+However, if you need your local ddev domain to be different from the name of this project's root directory, run the following command from inside said directory:

 ```shell
 ddev config